 - Go for a walk at some point during the festive period.
 Fresh air, a bit of exercise and a change of scenery is sometimes just what you need during Christmas.

-- Part bake rolls – it is very tempting to start planning big evening meals as well as the Christmas lunch and boxing day grazing (my favourite) but you are likely to have a huge amount of off cuts, cheese and vegetables.
-Throwing a few part bakes in the oven can just help to fill up hungry guests quickly.
+- Part bake rolls – it is very tempting to start planning big evening meals as well as the Christmas lunch and boxing day grazing (my favourite) but you are likely to have a huge amount of left over meats, cheese and vegetables.
+Throwing a few part bakes in the oven can help to fill up hungry guests quickly.

 - Share the load.
 If there are a few of you write a list of all of the jobs and things to buy and try and share it out.
-Everyone will love being involved and it really helps to lighten the load.
+People will enjoy being involved and it really helps to lighten the load.

 - Spreadsheets and lists.
 In life you really can never have too many of either of these but Christmas is really the time for these organisational tools to shine.
 I had a spreadsheet with the following: food shopping (with notes of who was bringing which item), meals, Christmas day lunch timings, and sleeping arrangements.